Monitoring The Changes In The Earth

 Declination (Dragon Cycle) and Distance (Perigee Cycle) define the strongest and most extreme moments of Lunar influence on the Earth.
 Distances of less than 365,000 KM indicate Perigees with the Lunar gravity field considerably stronger than average.
 Declinations of 27 or 28 indicate an extreme position of the Moon over the Northern (+) or Southern Hemisphere (-).
 A high declination with a low distance for Perigee exerts significantly greater torque on the Earth in zones which do not usually receive so much.
 The "timing" of these "moments" creates "windows" of exceptional syzygy.
 These relationships are best viewed in graph form.

-[8-4-08 ECB] Considerable de-synchronization now emerges in the lunar cycles and this will persist until November 2008.
-November will begin a new round of synchronized lunar cycles, with December 12 producing the strongest synchronization of the year in a near perfect alignment with the Earth's Perihelion, during both the New Moon (Dec.
+[5-12-08 ECB] The Moon is waxing rapidly and is already nearly halfway to Full which it will reach on May 20.
+Its orbit is at close to the average distance but it is still fairly far to the North, in the range of 25 degrees north of the Equator.
+It will approach its Extreme Southern Declination on May 21, just one day after Full.
+Expect a stronger surge in tectonic motion for a few days between May 18 and May 24 but keep in mind that the Moon will be in Apogee during this time, its furthest point from the Earth.
+Thus its influence should be slightly less than during the previous Full Moon phase.
+There will be another similar weak synchronization in June of 2008, then strong dis-synchronization until November 2008.
+November will begin a new round of synchronized Lunar cycles, with December producing the strongest synchronization of the year in a near perfect alignment with the Earth's Perihelion, during both the New Moon (Dec.
 27/28) and Full Moon (Dec.
-12).
+13).
 These then are likely months of the greatest quake events and these are likely to exceed the tectonic activity of April/ May/June.

 [4-28-08 ECB] STANDING SYZYGY ANALYSIS FOR THE YEAR.
-There will be a weak synchronization in May and June of 2008, then strong de-synchronization until November 2008.
+There will be a weak synchronization in May and June of 2008, then strong dis-synchronization until November 2008.
 November will begin a new round of synchronized Lunar cycles, with December producing the strongest synchronization of the year in a near perfect alignment with the Earth's Perihelion, during both the New Moon (Dec.
 27/28) and Full Moon (Dec.
-12).
+13).
 These then are likely months of the greatest quake events.
-AS OF JULY 21, SO FAR THIS ROUGH PROJECTION HAS BEEN ROUGHLY CORRECT.

 True Equator and Equinox of Date For 2008